AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 >
 >Avoid using special characters in this label.
 They don't display correctly in reports.

 A **name** is required for every field.
-This name is how the system identifies the field.
+This name is how the system identifies the custom field when you add it to various areas throughout Workfront, such as reports, Home, and API interactions.
 When you are configuring the field or widget for the first time and you type the label, the Name field populates automatically to match it.
 But the Label and Name fields are not synchronized—this gives you the freedom to change the label that your users see without having to change the name that the system sees.

 Each custom field name must be unique in your organization's Workfront instance.
 This way, you can reuse one that was already created for another custom form.